Nanolx/NanoDroid/README.md

 If your ROM does **not** have signature spoofing support, you can manually patch it either
   * flashing the on-device Patcher zip
-     * versions up to *13.0* require to boot into the ROM once before patching
-     * versions starting from *13.1* no longer require to boot ROM once before patching
      * it also installs an addon.d script that auto re-patches the ROM upon update
   * running the `framework-patcher` script
      * use from your PC or laptop while your device is in TWRP.
 This shell script for GNU Bash (and compatible shells) works on unixoid operating systems like GNU/Linux, BSD or MacOS.
 It automizes the process of downloading Haystack [> GitHub](https://github.com/Lanchon/haystack), pulling files from phone, patching and installing the modified `services.jar` on the device.